-Fingal Chamber is affiliated to Chambers Ireland, Ireland’s largest business organisation with a network of 39 Chambers of Commerce in every major town and region in the country.
+Fingal Chamber is affiliated with Chambers Ireland, Ireland’s largest business organisation with 40 member chambers across every major city, town and region of the island.

 They facilitate the growth and development of the Irish chamber network and enable the chambers in the network to effectively promote the long term development of their locality on behalf of their members as well as working towards creating a better environment for business by lobbying the Government and other stakeholders on key policy issues.